INTRODUCTION

 THE CONCEPT OF BEHAVIOURAL FINANCE

-Behavioral finance is the study of the influence of psychology on the behavior of financial practitioners and the subsequent effect on markets.
-The principal objective is to make money, and we usually assume that investors always act in a manner that maximizes their return rationally.
-The Efficient Market Hypothesis (EMH), the central proposition of finance for the last thirty-five years, rests on an assumption of rationality.
+Behavioral finance is the study of psychology’s influence on financial practitioners’ behavior and the subsequent effect on markets.
+The principal objective is to make money, and we usually assume that investors always act rationally to maximize their return.
+The Efficient Market Hypothesis (EMH), the central finance proposition for the last thirty-five years, rests on an assumption of rationality.
 But it has been proved that people are ruled as much by emotion as by cold logic and selfishness.
-While the emotions such as fear and greed often play an important role in poor decisions, there are other causes like cognitive biases, heuristics (shortcuts) that take investors to analyze new information about a stock or currency incorrectly and thus overreact or underreact.
-Behavioural Finance is the study of how these mental errors and emotions can cause stocks or currency to be overvalued and create investment strategies that give a winning edge over the other investors.

 o Makes decisions to maximize the expected utility.